DFEAGILEDEVOPS/MTC/admin/README.md

 ### Running SQL Server migrations

 We use postgrator to run database migrations.
-The configuration file and migrations are located under `/admin/data/sql/`
+The configuration file and migrations are located under `/admin/data/sql/` NB - the migration name is limited to 32 characters.
+Names larges than this will cause an SQL Server error message to be generated that is hard to track down:

+`String or binary data would be truncated.`

+There is a request to Microsoft to [fix this](https://connect.microsoft.com/SQLServer/feedback/details/339410/please-fix-the-string-or-binary-data-would-be-truncated-message-to-give-the-column-name) but it was opened in 2008.

+We could also consider making a request to Postgrator to increase this size.

 ### Running mongo migrations